-- Students are required to have a current American Heart Association (AHA) Basic Life Support (BLS) for Health Care Providers card (BLS Provider) 2 year OR American Red Cross BLS for Health Care Providers 2 year 4/18/19 update - No other organization cards will be accepted. - Students are required to maintain current CPR certification while in the OTA Program. - Students cannot attend nor practice in the clinical setting without a current American Heart Association BLS Providers card on file at all times. - Online CPR classes are acceptable if the course has an online portion and a skills validation portion at an authorized American Heart Association Training Center.
+Students are required to have a current American Heart Association (AHA) Basic Life Support (BLS) for Health Care Providers card (BLS Provider) 2 year

+- No other organization cards will be accepted. - Students are required to maintain current CPR certification while in the OTA Program. - Students cannot attend nor practice in the clinical setting without a current American Heart Association BLS Providers card on file at all times. - Online CPR classes are acceptable if the course has an online portion and a skills validation portion at an authorized American Heart Association Training Center.